rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

 NOTE: To work around build issues related to Android-M, we recommend adding 'version: 4.1.0' in the 'android:' section, as below.

-So anyone who is using android:version as less than "4.1.0" are supposed to change "4.1.0" to work it properly.